galaxywrld/galaxywrld/README.md

 - 👋 Hi, I’m @galaxywrld aka Gloria
-- 🌱 I’m currently learning Info Security =)
+- 🌱 I’m currently a 3rd year student for Info Security =)
 - 💞️ I’m looking to gain more experience & connect with more ppl in the same field

 <!---